glenscheng/BoilerWatch/README.md

   5. Change `end` in `main()` depending on how long you want to run the program. <br>
   <!-- end of the list -->
   Email Notifications <br>
   1. You can use the email I created (boilerwatch2024@gmail.com) to send emails to yourself if you want.
 You can also use your own email to send notifications, use this link (https://support.google.com/mail/answer/185833?hl=en) to set up the App Password and replace the emails and password in `send_message()`.
-If you can't find the app passwords option, just search it up in the settings serach bar. <br>
+If you can't find the App Passwords option, just search it up in the settings serach bar. <br>
-  2. Replace `'to'` email with yourself in `send_message()`. <br>
+  2. Replace `email['to']` email with your own email in `send_message()`. <br>

   Push Notifications <br>
   1. Create a Pushover account (https://pushover.net/), and copy your User Key.
 Go here (https://pushover.net/api), click `Register your application`, fill stuff in, and copy your API Token/Key. <br>
-  2. Download the Pushover app, add your phone (or other device), and connect to your account. <br>
+  2. On your phone, download the Pushover app, add your phone (or other device), and connect to your account. <br>
-  3. Replace `"token"` with your API Token/Key and `"user"` with your User Key. <br>
+  3. In `send_message()`, replace `"token"` with your API Token/Key and `"user"` with your User Key. <br>
 ## Run <br>
   Locally <br>
   1. Just do `python3 <py_name>.py` and status will be logged to terminal. <br>